import numpy as np

 GeoSeries

-with three circles, and a shapely
+with three circles (in grey), and a shapely

-geometry that we will âsubtractâ from it (in red)Now, using .intersection
+geometry that we will subtract from it (in red)

 automatically applies the shapely method of the same name on each geometry in geom